min2ha/ukwa-site/content/target/33206/index.en.md

   "subject": "Easter Rising "
 }

-# Contested Memories: The Battle of Mount Street Bridge

 Contested Memories: The Battle of Mount Street Bridge is a project create this battle during the Easter Rising in a virtual world.